LottePronk/whokaryote/README.md

 -h, --help            show this help message and exit --contigs CONTIGS     The path to your contigs file.
 It should be one (multi)fasta (DNA).
 --outdir OUTDIR       Specify the path to your preferred output directory.
 No / at the end.
---prodigal_file PRODIGAL_FILE
-                        If you already have prodigal gene predictions, specify path to the .genes or .gff file --f                   If you want new multifastas with only eukaryotes and only prokaryotes.
+--gff GFF             If you already have gene predictions, specify path to the .gff file" --f                   If you want new multifastas with only eukaryotes and only prokaryotes.
 This can take a long time.
 --minsize MINSIZE     Select a minimum contig size in bp, default = 5000.
 Accuracy on contigs below 5000 is lower.
 --model MODEL         Choose the stand-alone model or the tiara-integrated model: S or T. Option 'T' only works with argument --contigs